VL14/Belly_Button_Biodiversity_Plotly/README.md

 2. A horizontal bar chart to display the top 10 OTUs found in the chosen individual.

 3. A bubble chart that displays the OTUs for each individual.
+Bubble sizes are linked to counts, while bubble colors are linked to OTU IDs.

 4. A table with the individual's demographic information.

 The charts and table are updated each time a new ID is selected from the dropdown menu.

+Direct link to Github site: https://vl14.github.io/biodiversity/